 Babies are a precious gift.
 They come into this world innocent, small and helpless.
-They laugh, smile, coo, and break our hearts every day.
+They laugh, smile, babble, and break our hearts every day.
 What they often DON’T do is sleep.
 And of all the things we hope for our children, quality sleep habits are often at the top of the list.

 Here are some tips to safely use noise machines with your sleeping baby without worry:

-1. NEVER set the machines at FULL VOLUME.
+NEVER set the machines at full volume.

 It is up to us as parents and caregivers to make all the decisions to give our children the best chance at life.
 We make so many decisions – all of them intended to be good.
-I feel that using infant noise machines to help babies sleep is still safe – as long as we have the information at hand to know when noise becomes dangerous.
+I feel that using infant noise machines to help babies sleep is still safe and promotes good sleep quality – as long as we have the information at hand to know when noise becomes dangerous.
 If you follow the above tips, you are on the right track.
 And if you ever feel concerned about your child’s hearing – you can always schedule a hearing test with an audiologist for more information.
 Until then, I wish you and your children a good night’s rest!

 Click here for frequently asked questions and information on our Audiology clinic.